 Description

-THE QUEEN'S COLLEGE 1.
-1485 Back (or North) Quadrangle West Range SP 5106 SE 9/355B 12.1.54.
-I 2.
-The Library built in 1692-94 possibly to design of Dean Aldrich; it has been refaced in Clipsham stone.
-The master mason was John Townesend, Thomas Heughes the carpenter and the joiners Thomas Minn, senior and junior.
-The eagles on the pediment, the keystones and the statues in niches on West side were made by J Vanderstien.
-The ground floor had an open loggia but was enclosed by C R Cockerell in 1843.
-The interior was altered in 1756 when a plaster ceiling was made by Thomas Roberts.
+The Queen's College West Range, built between 1692 and 1694, is possibly designed by Dean Aldrich.
+It has been refaced in Clipsham stone.
+The master mason for the project was John Townesend, with Thomas Heughes as the carpenter and joiners Thomas Minn, senior and junior.
+Notable features include eagles on the pediment, keystones, and statues in niches on the west side, created by J Vanderstien.
+Originally, the ground floor had an open loggia, but this was enclosed by C R Cockerell in 1843.
+The interior was altered in 1756 when a plaster ceiling was added by Thomas Roberts.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.